tomrod10/tomrod10/README.md

 </p>

 - Seeking simplicity in a complex world
-- Most likely learning something new as you're reading this
 - Heavy interest in climate 🌎, health 🫀, and education 📚
 - Fun fact: I saw Cristiano Ronaldo score a freekick at the International Champions Cup Miami in 2013
 <br/>